launchdarkly/ld-relay/README.md

 The Relay Proxy has an additional `status` endpoint which provides the current status of all of its streaming connections.
 This can obtained by querying the URL path `/status` with a GET request.

+## Logging

+Like the Go SDK, the Relay Proxy supports four logging levels: Debug, Info, Warn, and Error, with Debug being the most verbose.
+Setting the minimum level to Info (the default) means Debug is disabled; setting it to Warn means Debug and Info are disabled; etc.

+There are two categories of log output: messages from the Relay Proxy itself (for instance, when it has successfully started up, or when it has received an HTTP request), and messages from the underlying SDK that handles the connections to LaunchDarkly.
+These two can be configured separately: the `logLevel` parameter or `LOG_LEVEL` variable sets the minimum level for Relay Proxy messages, and the `sdkLogLevel` parameter or `SDK_LOG_LEVEL` variable sets the minimum level for SDK messages.
+This is because you may wish to see more verbose output in one category than another: for instance, debug-level logging for the Relay Proxy includes all HTTP messages, but debug-level logging for the SDK includes all analytics event data (which can include user properties), so if you want to see requests but not events you would set only `logLevel` to `debug`.

 ## Proxied endpoints

 The table below describes the endpoints proxied by the Relay Proxy.
 In this table: